-An off-the-shelf CMS means a software that provides a set of the pre-defined features for content management that can be customized according to the requirements.
-Most of them are open-source code platforms (WordPress, Joomla, Drupal etc.).
+An off-the-shelf CMS means software that provides a set of pre-defined features for content management that can be customized according to the requirements.
+Most of them are open-source code platforms (WordPress, Joomla, Drupal, etc.).
 Customization can be done with free or paid plugins.
+Both have some merits and demerits.
+Free ones have the security issue and on the other hand, paid plugins, increase the website cost.
 The flip side of these platforms is constant problems with security.
 Also if there will be a necessity of additional functionalities, that are not fulfilled with plugins, it will require rare, high-level skilled developers, who are very expensive, to modify existing plugins or create new ones.

 - Lower total cost of ownership